vpukhanov/cascade/README.md

 # Cascade

-Cascade is a CLI tool that lets you apply changes to your codebase across multiple git repositories.
-It helps automate the process of making similar changes across multiple repositories by handling the fetching of latest changes, creating branches, applying patches or running scripts, and creating pull requests.
+Cascade is a CLI tool designed to apply changes across multiple git repositories efficiently.
+It automates the process of fetching the latest changes, creating branches, applying patches or executing scripts, and generating pull requests.

+> [!WARNING]
+> Cascade is a work in progress; some features may not function as intended.
+To prevent data loss, only run the program on repositories without unpushed important changes.

 ## Installation